169 College Avenue

 The Source Book: A Directory of Information Collections on Human Resources in the Greater Bridgeport Area (Bridgeport, CT: Bridgeport Public Library, 1975) editorial assistant.

 Rutgers University, 2009- .
 (1/2 time).
-Libraries, Special Projects Librarian; and School of Communication and Information, Lecturer—MLIS Program: Information Policy; Intellectual Freedom; Colloquium; Guest Lecturer in Management of Library and Information Services, Digital Libraries, Social Informatics, Digital Divide, Leadership Doctoral Seminar.
+Libraries, Special Projects Librarian; and School of Communication and Information, Lecturer—Masters of Information (MI) Program: Community Engagement; Information Policy; Intellectual Freedom; Colloquium; Guest Lecturer in Management of Library and Information Services, Digital Libraries, Social Informatics, Digital Divide, Leadership Doctoral Seminar.

 University of Wisconsin—Milwaukee, School of Information Studies, 2008-2009.
 Online Instructor, Free Speech and Information Ethics.
 Center for Information Policy, Information Ethics Fellowship, 2008-2009.